 Appointments

 This will vary based on your payment method and insurance coverage.
 If you are using your insurance benefits, you can call the customer service number on the back of your card to confirm your specific benefits.
 You can ask, “What are my mental health benefits?” to find out how much you would pay for a therapy or medication management appointment.
-At Sol Mental Health, we also will verify your insurance by filling out the inquiry on your state’s Verify Insurance page.
+At SOL Mental Health, we also will verify your insurance by filling out the inquiry on your state’s Verify Insurance page.

 Care